numpy/numpy/doc/source/reference/distutils_status_migration.rst

 ----------------

-It is **not necessary** to migrate immediately - the release date for Python 3.12 is October 2023, so you have a good amount of time left.
+It is **not necessary** to migrate immediately - the release date for Python 3.12 is October 2023.
 It may be beneficial to wait with migrating until there are examples from other projects to follow (see below).

 There are several build systems which are good options to migrate to.
 Assuming you have compiled code in your package (if not, we recommend using Flit_) and